opencats/opencats-wordpress-module/README.md

-# opencats-wordpress-module
-Wordpress module for OpenCATS
+# Wordpress module for OpenCATS

-*coded by UltraSimplified

-*all questions to RussH
+*coded by UltraSimplified, all questions to RussH

 ## INSTALLING